Henrik Meister: Sarpsborg

-On 14 July 2023, Meister signed a three-and-a-half-year contract with Norwegian Eliteserien club Sarpsborg 08.
+On 14 July 2023, Meister signed a three-and-a-half-year contract with Eliteserien club Sarpsborg 08.
 He made his debut for the club on 6 August, replacing Serge-Junior Martinsson Ngouali in the 77th minute of a 5–1 away defeat to Sandefjord.
 In his next appearance for Sarpsborg on 19 August, Meister scored his first goal for the club, helping secure a 3–0 away victory against Odd.
 On 27 August, during a reserve-team match against Lørenskog, Meister broke his collarbone, which sidelined him for the remainder of the season.
 Reflecting on the following months, Meister stated, "I managed to play three matches before I broke my collarbone and was out for the rest of the season.
 During those 3–4 months, I felt completely alone; I couldn't do anything at all."

 Meister only returned to action on the first matchday of the 2024 season, coming off the bench at half-time in a 1–0 loss to Viking.
 On 12 July 2024, Meister scored four goals in a league match against Rosenborg, with his first three goals coming within a 20-minute span in the first half.
 This performance was part of a good run of form in which Meister scored seven goals in three games.
 His impressive displays attracted attention from larger clubs, with reports of interest from Molde and Ligue 1 club Rennes.